rcwoshimao/several-ducks-datahacks25/about_project.md

 - Ethan: Proud of managing the sentiment analysis and writing functions to analyze overall trends in simulated tweets

-- Kyle: Proud of building the Tracktion and model pre-processing
+- Kyle: Proud of building the agentic chatbots and model pre-processing for the audio analyzer

 - Eric: Proud of model training, fine tuning, and working with sentiment analysis